Boeing Chinook (UK variants): Chinook HC1

 In March 1967, the United Kingdom placed an order for fifteen Boeing Vertol CH-47B Chinook to replace the Royal Air Force's Bristol Belvedere HC.1 fleet.
 In British service the new aircraft was to be designated as the Chinook HC Mk 1 (also formatted as HC.1 or HC1) standing for Helicopter, Cargo Mark 1.
 However in November of that year, the order was cancelled in a review of defence spending.

 UK Chinook procurement ambitions were revived in 1978 with an announced requirement for a new heavy-lift helicopter to replace the Westland Wessex.
-Thirty Three Chinooks were ordered at a price of US$200 million.
+Thirty-three Chinooks were ordered at a price of US$200 million.
 These helicopters, comparable to the CH-47C with Lycoming T55-L-11E engines, were again designated Chinook HC1, and entered service in December 1980.
 By 1984, there had been 4 losses of HC.1s including 3 on the Atlantic Conveyor and ZA676 having crashed on a training sortie.
-Eight more HC1 were ordered and delivered from 1984 to 1986, with the CH-47D's Lycoming T55-L-712 turboshaft engines.
+Eight more HC.1s were ordered and delivered from 1984 to 1986, with the CH-47D's Lycoming T55-L-712 turboshaft engines.

 Starting in 1993, 32 surviving HC.1B aircraft were later returned to Boeing and updated to the Chinook HC2 standard for further service within the RAF.